cytopia/devilbox/docs/examples/setup-photon-cms.rst

 This example will use ``photon`` cli to install Photon CMS from within the Devilbox PHP container.

-After completing the below listed steps, you will have a working Laravel setup ready to be served via http and https.
+After completing the below listed steps, you will have a working Photon CMS setup ready to be served via http and https.

 .. seealso:: |ext_lnk_example_photon_cms|